County Championship preview - Group 3: Are Yorkshire and Lancashire the sides to beat?

 What's changed?
 Those batting woes could be alleviated by the return of Marnus Labuschagne.
 The right-hander scored over 1,000 runs for Glamorgan in the 2019 season before he became a fulcrum of the Australia side and is now committed to the Cardiff club until the end of 2022, having seen a planned return in 2020 shelved due to the coronavirus pandemic.
 Fellow Australian Michael Neser is Glamorgan's second overseas player for Championship cricket, although Ireland's Andy Balbirnie will step in during April with Neser and Labuschagne unavailable.
 Veteran all-rounder Graham Wagg has been released after 10 seasons, while fast bowler Marchant de Lange has made the switch to Somerset as an overseas player and Craig Meschede has retired due to a chronic shoulder issue.

 Century-maker?
-It would be easy to pick Labuschagne but he will need support and, plus, he won't be available for the April fixtures due to the extension of the Australian domestic season.
+Labuschagne, obviously, but as good as he is - five hundreds and 10 fifties in 18 Tests at an average of 60.80, third in the ICC Test batting rankings - he will need support and, plus, he won't be available for the April fixtures due to the extension of the Australian domestic season.
 That may require Billy Root, the younger brother of England captain Joe, to stand up.
 Billy made one century and one fifty last season, finishing behind only captain Chris Cooke in the club's run-scoring charts.
-The return of David Lloyd, who missed much of the 2020 season with a foot injury, is a big boon for Glamorgan, who look the outsiders for a top-two finish in Group 3.
+The return of David Lloyd, who missed much of the 2020 season with a foot injury, is a big boon for Glamorgan, who look the outsiders for a top-two finish.

 Wicket-taker?
-With the pacey De Lange having moved on to Somerset and Australian seamer Neser, like batsman Labuschagne, not available for the early rounds, the wicket-taking workload is likely to fall on Michael Hogan, who will turn 40 at the end of May.
-Hogan bagged his 600th first-class wicket last season and Glamorgan will hope there are a few more scalps left in him yet and that Douthwaite can back him up.
+With the pacey De Lange having moved on to Somerset and Australian seamer Neser unavailable for the early rounds, the wicket-taking workload, at least initially, will fall on Michael Hogan, who turns 40 at the end of May.
+Hogan bagged his 600th first-class wicket last season and Glamorgan will hope there are a few more scalps left in him yet and that Douthwaite, Timm van der Gugten and new signing James Weighell can back him up before Neser's arrival.

 KENT